milkmansson/toit-eeram/README.md

 ASE can be configured using `driver.enable-ase` or using `driver.disable-ase`.
 The current setting can be determined using `driver.ase-enabled`

+## Operation
+The library comes in the form of two function libraries:
+* `Eeram` class:  The code implementing the Eeram.
+* `PersistentMap` class:  Implements an Eeram-backed Map object, using the Eeram class.

+### Specific Functions

 ## Issues
 If there are any issues, changes, or any other kind of feedback, please